Morocco to host 2022 Caf Champions League final | Goal.com

 “The QFA also affirms its pride in the deep and distinguished bilateral relations it shares with the Confederation of African Football, which have been in place for years under the umbrella of cooperation agreements concluded between the two parties.”

-Should they scale through, they will meet the winners of either Angola’s Petro de Luanda, and Morocco’s Wydad AC.
+Should they scale through, they will meet the winners of Angola’s Petro de Luanda and Morocco’s Wydad AC.